Skip to main content

 • The "Endpoint URL" may be labeled differently depending on the ID provider, such as "Login URL."

-• For the "Public Key Certificate (X.509 Certificate)," please enter all the text contained in the file with the ".pem" extension.
+• For "Public Key Certificate (X.509 Certificate)," please enter all the text contained in the file with the ".pem" extension.

 *Please copy and paste all the text, including "-----BEGINCERTIFICATE-----" and "-----END CERTIFICATE-----".